docelic/text_to_sql_search.cr/README.md

 ## Supported Search Types

 Let's start with a couple examples to get you going.
-The examples do not show specific configuration settings or char-by-char accurate SQL that is generated; they provide a general idea of what's supported and what you get out of the box.
+The examples do not show specific configuration settings or char-by-char accurate SQL that is generated; they provide a general intro to what is supported and what you get out of the box.

 Say that we want to provide a text search for use in automobile sales: